-Investment securities and deposits with banks are disclosed in notes 8,10 and 13, respectively.
+Investment securities and deposits with banks are disclosed in notes 8, 11 and 13, respectively.

-Amounts due from and due to related parties are disclosed in notes 9 and 20 respectively.
+Amounts due from and due to related parties are included in notes 9 and 20 respectively.

-As at 31 December 2016, amounts owed by related parties were not impaired.
-The impairment assessment is undertaken each financial year through examining the financial position of the related parties and the market in which related party operates.
+As at 31st December 2017, amounts owed by related parties were not impaired.
+The impairment assessment is undertaken each financial year through examining the financial position of the related parties and the market in which the related party operates.